jmd-dk/concept/_sources/installation.rst.txt

 The behavior of the ``installer`` is governed by a large set of environment variables.
-An example is the ``mpi_dir`` variable described in ':ref:`optimal network performance on clusters <optimal_network_performance_on_clusters>`', through which we can let the ``installer`` make use of a preinstalled MPI library, rather than letting it install one itself.
+An example is the ``mpi_dir`` variable described in ':ref:`optimal network performance on clusters <optimal_network_performance_on_clusters>`', through which we can let the ``installer`` make use of a pre-installed MPI library, rather than letting it install one itself.
 We can specify ``mpi_dir`` either directly in the invocation of ``installler``;